cheikhshift/db/readme.md

 	fmt.Println(query)

 ## Delete model
-This function will fail if your struct's `Id` field is blank.
+This function will fail if your interface's `Id` field is blank.

 	obj := NewObject{FieldTwo: "value" }
 	err := dbs.Add(&obj)